Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

 This guide will explain how to run [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) on [TrueNAS SCALE](https://www.truenas.com/truenas-scale/), as well as running the [InfluxDB](https://www.influxdata.com/) and [Grafana](https://grafana.com/oss/grafana/) apps to collect NAS metrics and show graphs.
-This is how I run all three apps on my [Beelink Me Mini](https://www.bee-link.com/products/beelink-me-mini-n150) NAS.
+This is how I run all three apps on my [Beelink ME Mini](https://www.bee-link.com/products/beelink-me-mini-n150) NAS.
 As of this writing I'm running TrueNAS SCALE 25.04.1 (Fangtooth).
 The scope of this guide is to implement homelab-tier monitoring on a single node.

 Ever since I saw [MRTG](https://en.wikipedia.org/wiki/Multi_Router_Traffic_Grapher) graphs at my first job at an ISP in 2003,